mui/material-ui/docs/data/joy/guides/themeable-component/themeable-component.md

 ### 3. Style the slot with ownerState

-When you need to style the slot based props or internal state, wrap them in `ownerState` object and pass to each slot as a prop.
-The `ownerState` is a special name that will not spread to DOM by the `styled` API.
+When you need to style the slot-based props or internal state, wrap them in the `ownerState` object and pass it to each slot as a prop.
+The `ownerState` is a special name that will not spread to the DOM via the `styled` API.

-In this example, we are going to add a `variant` prop to the `Stat` component and use it to style the `root` slot.
+Add a `variant` prop to the `Stat` component and use it to style the `root` slot, as shown below:

 ```diff
   const Stat = React.forwardRef(function Stat(props, ref) {